toolmantim/fig-buildbox-agent/Readme.md

 # fig-buildbox-agent

-A [Docker](http://docker.io/) and [Fig](http://fig.sh/) enabled version of the [Buildbox agent](https://github.com/buildbox/buildbox-agent), which allows you to run each CI job in separate Docker containers.
-Just add a `fig.yml` to each project ([example](https://github.com/toolmantim/fig-ci-test-app)).
+A [Docker](http://docker.io/) and [Fig](http://fig.sh/) enabled version of the [Buildbox agent](https://github.com/buildbox/buildbox-agent) which runs each CI job in it's own set of Docker containers.
+Just add a `fig.yml` to each project (see [the postgres example app](https://github.com/toolmantim/fig-ci-test-app)) and you've have completely isolated testing with a custom environment for every build job.

-Each project can define as many containers as it needs (e.g. Ruby, Postgres, Redis, etc) using the standard [Fig yml config syntax](http://www.fig.sh/yml.html).
+Each project can define as many containers as it needs (e.g. Ruby, Postgres, Redis, etc) using the standard [fig.yml config syntax](http://www.fig.sh/yml.html).
 Before a build step is run, Fig builds and links all the required containers, and then destroys them afterwards.
-And the containers are namespaced to the one build job.
+All you need to do is make sure your project has a fig.yml file.

+The Docker containers are namespaced to each build job (rather than Docker-in-Docker style), so you get the benefit of per-job isolation but with fast build and start times thanks to Docker's cache.
+And you're free to run as many side-by-side buildbox agents as you wish.

-*How does it work?* It uses a [customised bootstrap.sh](bootstrap.fig.sh#L59) file which calls fig before and after the build script is run.
+*How does it work?* It uses a [customised bootstrap.sh](bootstrap.fig.sh#L59) file which calls Fig before and after the build script is run.

 ## Agent Setup